michaelo/daya/README.md

 Two parts:
 1. An endpoint which takes hidot and returns dot, PNG or SVG.
-1. Serve the static frontend
+1. Provider of the static frontend

 ### Frontend